-As permitted by SFAS 123, we currently account for share-based payments to employees using APB 25's intrinsic value method and, as such, generally recognize no compensation cost for employee stock options.
-Accordingly, the adoption of SFAS 123(R)'s fair value method may have a significant impact on our results of operations, although it will have no impact on our overall financial position.
-The impact of adoption of SFAS 123(R) depends on levels of share-based payments granted in the future.
-We estimate that adopting SFAS 123(R) will reduce 2006 earnings per share by approximately three cents which includes incentive compensation granted in lieu of stock options.
+As permitted by SFAS 123, the company currently accounts for share-based payments to employees using APB 25's intrinsic value method and, as such, generally recognizes no compensation cost for employee stock options.
+Accordingly, the adoption of SFAS 123(R)'s fair value method may have a significant impact on our result of operations, although it will have no impact on our overall financial position.
+The impact of adoption of SFAS 123(R) cannot be predicted at this time because it will depend on levels of share-based payments granted in the future.
 SFAS 123(R) requires the benefits of tax deductions in excess of recognized compensation cost to be reported as a financing cash flow, rather than as an operating cash flow as required under current literature.
 This requirement will reduce net operating cash flows and increase net financing cash flows in periods after adoption.
-While we cannot estimate what those amounts will be in the future (because they depend on, among other things, when employees exercise stock options), the amount of operating cash flows recognized in prior periods for such excess tax deductions were \$29.4 million, \$10.6 million, and \$6.7 million in 2005, 2004 and 2003, respectively.
+While the Company cannot estimate what those amounts will be in the future (because they depend on, among other things, when employees exercise stock options), the amount of operating cash flows recognized in prior periods for such excess tax deductions were \$10.6 million, \$6.7 million, and \$4.0 million in 2004, 2003 and 2002, respectively.